-Recent statistics from KISSmetrics found that companies focus more on acquiring new customers than on retaining the ones that they already have, even though it can cost 7 times more to win a new customer.
+Recent statistics found that companies focus more on acquiring new customers than on retaining the ones that they already have, even though it can cost 7 times more to win a new customer.

 There is nothing wrong with leveraging tools to acquire new prospects.
 But, there is something wrong when you ignore your current site visitors.
 After all, site visitors don’t have to remain visitors forever – they can become fans.

 You’ve got to upgrade their experience, communicate better and get to know them well, all the while keeping in mind that to build a successful and thriving business, it takes consistency, great service and high-quality content that’s right for your audience.
 Customer loyalty rests on these factors, so keep these principles at the forefront of your mind.

 What other techniques have you found effective for attracting new customers to your blog?